efugier/smartcat/README.md

 The minimum config requirement is a `default` prompt calling a setup API (either remote with api key or local with ollama).

 Now on how to get it.

+### To use voice input

+**Only test on linux so far.** Any help is appreciated from the other platforms users.

+- On linux, make sure `arecord` is installed and `arecord --quiet audio.wav` record your audio until you ctrl-c it and produces no output to stdout.
+- On Mac, make sure `sox` is installed and `sox -t waveaudio 0 audio.wav ` record your audio until you ctrl-c it and produces no output to stdout.
+- On Windows, make sure `sox` is installed and `sox -t waveaudio 0 audio.wav` record your audio until you ctrl-c it and produces no output to stdout.

+If it doesn't work, please open an issue.

 ### With Cargo